klisiewicz/currency-rates/README.md

 #### Events

-- `LoadCurrencyRatesEvent` - informs the `BLoC` that it needs to load the currency rates.
+- `LoadCurrencyRatesEvent` - informs the `BLoC` that it needs to load the currency rates,

-For the `sealed class` implementation an additional event was introduced:

 - `RefreshCurrencyRatesEvent` - informs the `BLoC` that it needs to refresh the currency rates.

 #### States